iamericanartist/code-shoulder/programs.md

 ***
 ## Browsers
-### Google Chrome
-[Google Chrome](https://www.google.com/chrome/) is the most popular browser for web developers because of the powerful tools it provides to test code, manipulate documents, and measure performance.
+- [Google Chrome](https://www.google.com/chrome/) is the most popular browser for web developers because of the powerful tools it provides to test code, manipulate documents, and measure performance.

-### Mozilla Firefox
-[Firefox](https://www.mozilla.org/en-US/firefox/new/) is a free browser brought to you by Mozilla, some of the smartest people on the planet when it comes to web development.
+- [Firefox](https://www.mozilla.org/en-US/firefox/new/) is a free browser brought to you by Mozilla, some of the smartest people on the planet when it comes to web development.
 Their [Dev Tools](https://developer.mozilla.org/en-US/docs/Tools) are pretty sweet too.

 ***
 ## Text Editors
-### Sublime Text
-[Sublime Text](https://www.sublimetext.com/) is my favorite text editor so far.
+- [Sublime Text](https://www.sublimetext.com/) is my favorite text editor so far.
 It's "free," and has lots of customization options available using [Package Control](https://packagecontrol.io/).
   - [Get started](https://scotch.io/bar-talk/best-of-sublime-text-3-features-plugins-and-settings) here to get some really cool tips and tricks.
   - [Level Up Tuts](https://www.youtube.com/playlist?list=PLLnpHn493BHEYF4EX3sAhVG2rTqCvLnsP) has an AWESOME set of videos for Sublime Text users that covers installation through deep customization.

-### Atom
-[Atom](https://atom.io/) is another free browser brought to you by Github, and has Github integration and has an integrated package manager.
+- [Atom](https://atom.io/) is another free browser brought to you by Github, and has Github integration and has an integrated package manager.
 Was very popular with several of my classmates.

-### Visual Studio Code
-[Visual Studio Code](https://code.visualstudio.com/) is a great editor, brought to you by Microsoft(!) and comes with features that typically be installable extensions in some of the other editors, such as: debugging, Git integration, and markdown preview...
+- [Visual Studio Code](https://code.visualstudio.com/) is a great editor, brought to you by Microsoft(!) and comes with features that typically be installable extensions in some of the other editors, such as: debugging, Git integration, and markdown preview...
 What's not to like?

-### Brackets
-[Brackets](http://brackets.io/) is from Adobe and is another free text editor.
+- [Brackets](http://brackets.io/) is from Adobe and is another free text editor.
 I honestly haven't used it but know it exists...

-### Dillinger
-[Dillinger](http://dillinger.io/) is really more of a markdown (READMEs, this file, etc) editor with live preview, but I still really like it and use it all the time.
+- [Dillinger](http://dillinger.io/) is really more of a markdown (READMEs, this file, etc) editor with live preview, but I still really like it and use it all the time.
 It also has a nice link to a cheat sheet in the settings area.

-### Codepen
-[Codepen](https://codepen.io) is an online text editor and live preview site where you can see your programs in action, share your creations, "fork" other folks code, and generally learn how to do all sorts of cool things.
+- [Codepen](https://codepen.io) is an online text editor and live preview site where you can see your programs in action, share your creations, "fork" other folks code, and generally learn how to do all sorts of cool things.

+## Colaborative Text Editors
+- [Floobits](https://floobits.com) is a real-time collaborative text editor (IDE - Integrated development environment), which can tie in to your existing Sublime Text, Atom, and a few other editors.
+We used this a lot in class to "pair code" on the projector and not have to constantly be typing.
+Really cool tool.

+- [Codeshare](https://codeshare.io/) is another real-time collaborative text editor that you can use to pair code with NO SIGNUP REQUIRED.
+I've used a couple times and it was dead simple and easy to use.

 ***
 ## Other